At the Last Supper, on the night he was betrayed, our Savior instituted

 Children who have reached the age of reason, usually seven years old.
 Children seven years old and older who have not been baptized may go through the Rite of Christian Initiation for Adults (also known as RCIA).
 In danger of death, the minimal requirements for the reception of First Eucharist are present when a child expresses the desire for the Eucharist and is able to distinguish it from ordinary bread.

-Children who are part of the formal first grade faith formation experience, received either through the parish or Catholic school.
+Children who have completed first grade faith formation and are part of the formal second grade faith formation experience, received either through the parish or Catholic school.

 Children who have received preparation for and have celebrated First Penance.